SkinnyShugo/glide-ai-concept/README.md

 # Q&A Session (Sonke Platfotm)
   -Allowing participants to ask questions, seek clarifications, and share insights related to AI/ML integration in Glide apps.

+# APIs are commonly used for various purposes, including: Application Programming Interface

+Integration: APIs allow different systems to work together.
+For example, a weather app might use an API to fetch current weather data from a remote server.

+Data Access: Many companies provide APIs to allow developers to access their data.
+This can include social media platforms, financial services, and more.

+Functionality Extension: APIs enable developers to extend the functionality of existing applications.
+For instance, plugins and extensions often use APIs to integrate with software like web browsers.

+Development Efficiency: Developers can save time by using APIs for pre-built components or services, rather than building everything from scratch.

+Automation: APIs are used to automate tasks by scripting interactions with different services.

+Third-Party Services: APIs allow third-party developers to create applications that interact with larger platforms.
+For example, integrating payment gateways, maps, or messaging services into an app.